vrandall66/front-end-submissions-public/1803/mod-1/linked-list/jesse-chris.md

-## Student:
+## Student: Jesse - Chris
-## Evaluator:
+## Evaluator: Nathaniel
 ## Notes/What To Work On:

 ## Functional Expectations

-* Novice: Application meets all of the functional expectations in Phase One.
+card count 2 at the beginning
+enter button only disabled at the beginning most phase 3 url validation!

-* Advanced Be: Application meets all of the functional expectations in Phase Two.
+* Advanced Beginner: Application meets all of the functional expectations in Phase Two.
-  // validations and responsiveness
-* Proficient: Application meets all of the functional expectations in Phase Three.
-* Exceptional: You completed Phase Three and did something with Phase Four.

 ## COMP RECREATION / DESIGN

-* Novice
+enter button only disabled at the beginning
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
+good use of aria-label!
+extra span around img tags
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
+Find a strategy for organizing your selectors and your property names.
+Alphabetical is a good place to start.
+Idiomatic can be a little more involved.
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
+Save more selected elements in variables
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## GIT & GITHUB

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## Pairing/Collaboration

-* Novice
-* Advanced Beginner
+met every day and on weekends
+mostly driver/navigator
 * Proficient
-* Exceptional

-## Surprise and Delight (optional category, but reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
-* Sparkles
-* Magic